jiggoha/napoleon-chat/README.md

   Socket.io:
   * Add private messaging

   Napoleon:
+  * Allow Napoleon to trade in with kitty
   * Fix hacky dealing
-  * Who wins bug where Secretary card doesn't win
-  * Who wins bug if first player isn't the first player in [usernames]
-  * Who wins bug where Ace isn't highest
-  * WHO WINS IS JUST ONE BIG BUG.
-  * Allow Napoleon to trade in with kitty
+  * Clean and refactor code